-A) Can de-icing systems cause damage to the aeroplane itself?

-B) Don't aeroplanes have de-icing systems built into them?

-C) Are there any examples of crashes because of insufficient de-icing?

-D) Is it possible for de-icing systems to fall short in reducing the ice on the wings?

-E) Are people like you important in the decision to de-ice a plane?
+- A) Can de-icing systems cause damage to the aeroplane itself? - B) Don't aeroplanes have de-icing systems built into them? - C) Are there any examples of crashes because of insufficient de-icing? - D) Is it possible for de-icing systems to fall short in reducing the ice on the wings? - E) Are people like you important in the decision to de-ice a plane?

-35. Professor: - Can you please tell me what the science of psychology is?

-- It focuses on people's emotions, perceptions, and thoughts.
+- Can you please tell me what the science of psychology is?
+Student: - It focuses on people's emotions, perceptions, and thoughts.
 It's also concerned with the consistency and change in an individual's behaviour.

-- Even so, most people think of psychology as a field that particularly studies how we behave in certain situations.

-A) It's very important to recognise the relevance of basic concepts and principles of psychology to reallife situations.

-B) I certainly agree that studying psychology helps us a lot to better understand others' feelings and behaviours.
+Professor: Student: - Even so, most people think of psychology as a field that particularly studies how we behave in certain situations.
+A) It's very important to recognise the relevance of basic concepts a principles of psychology to real- life situations. nd B) I certainly agree that studying psychology helps us a lot to better understand others' feelings and behaviours.
 C) So you mean psychologists often limit themselves to the study of outward, observable behaviour.
 D) It deals with not just what people think or feel, but it also studies our mental processes, personality traits, dreaming and motivation.

-E) It has many subfields such as educational psychology, but most people think that it focuses solely on human behaviour.
+E) It has many subfields such as educational psychology, but most people think that it focuses solely on human behaviour. (e-YDS 2018/3)

+35. Professor:

 TEST BİTTİ.

 CEVAPLARINIZI KONTROL EDİNİZ.